LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 When all tickets are sold out but a waitlist is available, the **Join The Waitlist** button appears in the hero area and above the ticket section.
 Clicking it opens a modal form with first name, last name, email and phone fields plus two consent checkboxes that are pre-selected.
 Logged‑in members see their info pre-filled.
 A spinner shows while the form submits and the confirmation message is delayed so the entire process takes at least three seconds.
 The × close button is black by default and turns white on hover.
 The modal can be closed by that button or by clicking outside the popup.

-Visitors who are not logged in still see the Join The Waitlist buttons but they are disabled with a tooltip explaining that a login is required.
+Visitors who do not meet the event's membership requirement—including logged-out guests—still see the Join The Waitlist buttons, but they are disabled with a tooltip explaining why they cannot join.

 ## Social Sharing